Princess Elizabeth of Yugoslavia: Marriages and children

-In 1974, she was briefly engaged to the actor Richard Burton, after his first divorce from Elizabeth Taylor.
+In 1974, she was briefly engaged to an actor Richard Burton, after his first divorce from Elizabeth Taylor.

-Princess Elizabeth married a third time, to former Prime Minister of Peru Manuel Ulloa Elías (1922–1992) on 28 February 1987.
+Princess Elizabeth was married a third time, to former Prime Minister of Peru Manuel Ulloa Elías (1922–1992) on 28 February 1987.
 They separated in 1989, although the marriage was never officially dissolved.
 In 1992 Ulloa Elías died, which made the princess officially a widow.